the-ashh/Bee-Safe-Plants-App/README.md

 # Know of any plants that contain bee harming pesticides?
 ___
 If you know of any plants that contain bee harming pesticides, post it as in issue with the title containing [plant].
-Thanks in advvance!
+Thanks in advance!
 ___
 © 2017 Beehive Robotics